Willi Castro Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the 12th-ranked team ERA among all league pitching staffs (3.97).
+- The Guardians' 3.91 team ERA ranks 12th across all MLB pitching staffs.

-- Battenfield gets the start for the Guardians, his fourth of the season.
-He is 0-2 with a 4.67 ERA and 14 strikeouts in 17 1/3 innings pitched.
+- The Guardians will look to Allen (1-1) in his third start this season.

-- In his most recent time out -- out of the bullpen on Sunday -- the righty tossed two innings against the Boston Red Sox, allowing three earned runs while surrendering three hits.
+- The left-hander last appeared on Sunday against the Boston Red Sox, when he tossed five innings, allowing two earned runs while giving up four hits.

-- In four games this season, the 25-year-old has an ERA of 4.67, with 7.3 strikeouts per nine innings.
-Opponents are hitting .250 against him.

 © 2023 Data Skrive.
 All rights reserved.